 If you notice that you may have unhealthy or abusive tendencies: Can I Stop Being Abusive?

 If you are noticing a pattern of control in your relationship, it may be a warning sign of teen dating abuse.

 What is sexual violence?

-Teen sexual violence can occur as part of a dating violent relationship.
-It also can occur with a friend, classmate, family member, or a stranger.
+Teen sexual violence can occur as part of a dating relationship.
+It also can occur with a friend, classmate, family member or a stranger.